-But would it work with Veriff?
+But would it work with Veriff identity verification?
 Let’s break it down.

 Name - Of course it’s the source of the comedy in the film, but single names are more common than you might think.
 So, as funny as it sounds, the name McLovin wouldn’t see this ID rejected outright.
 Even if it’s a ‘dumb, made up fairytale name’.

 Dates - This is another suspicious factor, as Hawaiian licenses tend to run for only 6 years, and not 10, as shown on McLovin’s ID.
 The fact his birth date (at the time) put him at 25 years old, is less suspicious - people do have youthful faces sometimes!